html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 What this tells the browser is that there are two images to choose from.
 One of them is optimized for 1x displays, and the other for 2x displays.
-The browser then gets to choose which one to load, based on a variety of factors, which might even include network speed, if the user-agent is smart enough (not currently implemented as far as I know).
-Instead of specifying 1x or 2x, you can also specify a certain device pixel density in dpi.
+The browser then gets to choose which one to load, based on a variety of factors, which might even include network speed, if the browser is smart enough (not currently implemented as far as I know).

+In addition to loading the correct image, the browser will also scale it accordingly.
+In other words, the browser assumes that 2 images are twice as large as 1x images, and so will scale the 2x image down by a factor of 2, so that the image appears to be the same size on the page.

+Instead of specifying 1x, 1.5x or Nx, you can also specify a certain device pixel density in dpi.

-This works well, except browsers that don't support the `-webkit-image-set` will have no image as a result.
-Use a fallback (or series of fallbacks) to address that issue:
+This works well, except in browsers that don't support the `image-set` property, which will show no image at all!
+This is clearly bad, so you **must** use a fallback (or series of fallbacks) to address that issue:

     background-image: url(icon1x.jpg);
     background-image: -webkit-image-set(